 Born to an English mother, he moved to Surrey at the age of three and has a British passport.
 His Harlequins’ first-team debut was in November 2012 and he signed a new contract with the club last autumn.
 He has been associated with ’Quins since joining their academy eleven years ago.

 Last season, Jack was given the accolade of captaining the side in the European Challenge Cup against Cardiff Blues.
 He had led England to their double triumph in the U20 Six Nations and World Rugby Championship four years ago.
 Jack played seven times for England U18 and in 20 matches for the U20 side as well as appearing for England in the HSBC World Sevens Series in Tokyo and Hong Kong in 2014.
 In June 2015, he was a try-scorer for the England XV in the 73-12 win over the Barbarians.

 He first played the game when nine for Cranleigh minis and joined Cobham three years later before Harlequins identified his talents.
 Educated at Tillingbourne School in Chilworth, Surrey and RGS Guildford, he won selection for the Six Nations squad after producing eye-catching club performances last season that included five tries in an eight-match spell.
-By mid-January this year, he had made 62 appearances for Harlequins and scored 16 tries.
+He has now made 66 appearances for Harlequins and scored 16 tries.
 In the previous season, Jack started eight matches at No.7, eight at No.6 and three at No.8.
 He said: “Being in all three positions has helped my development.”

 5 points - 1T

 2016 S(R), It(R), I(R), W(R), F(R), W, A(2R,3R) 2017 W, It (R)